FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 Cross-platform authenticators are hardware devices that can be used between different devices, like a Yubikey.

 Platform authenticators are built into the operating system and exist in all major operating systems, both desktop and mobile.
 The ubiquity of platform authenticators means they are best for consumer facing applications.
-The operating systems have sophisticated biometric authentication means that you can access with WebAuthn using a simple interface.
+The operating systems have sophisticated biometric authentication; you can access these with WebAuthn using the standard JavaScript API outlined above.

 WebAuthn handles communication between the browser and the website, and the browsers leverage the CTAP2 protocol to talk to authenticators.
-As a WebAuthn implementor, you don't need to know CTAP2, just trust it exists.
+As a WebAuthn system implementer, you don't need to know CTAP2, just understand it exists.

 As mentioned above, there are three main WebAuthn ceremonies: authentication, which you've already seen, registration and attestation.